beanbaginc/diffx/docs/spec/sections.rst

     The revision identifies the file, not the commit.
 In many systems (such as Subversion), these may the same identifier.
-In others (such as Git), they're separate.
+In others (such as Git or Mercurial), they're separate.

-    ``old`` (string -- *required*):
+    ``old`` (string -- *recommended*):
         The old revision of the file, before any modifications are made.

+        This is required if modifying or deleting a file.
+Otherwise, it can be ``null`` or ommitted.

-        The patch data must be able to be applied to the file at this revision.
+        If provided, the patch data must be able to be applied to the file at this revision.

     ``new`` (string -- *recommended*):
         The new revision of the file after the patch has been applied.

         This is optional, as it may not always be useful information, depending on the type of source code management system.
 Most will have a value to provide.

+        If a value is available, it should be added if modifying or creating a file.
+Otherwise, it can be ``null`` or ommitted.

     .. code-block:: json